dandalpiaz/drive-music-player/README.md

 - previous button should restart track if not early in seek
 - allow YouTube links instead of audio files
 - wrap with electron for desktop app
-- PYM - add times to seek, add WIP to intro, add to portfolio, use ID for hash instead of album name
+- PYM - add times to seek, add WIP to intro, add to portfolio, use ID for hash instead of album name, host on GH pages?
 - show file structure in instructions
 - issue with seek not continuing after interaction
 - now playing should open current album